Coffee Shops Guide

 Frequently Asked Questions

-No. Regulr uses Apple and Google Wallet passes, which customers add with a single tap.
-No app download, no account creation, no friction.
-Adoption rates are three to five times higher than traditional loyalty apps.
+No. Regulr uses Apple and Google Wallet passes, which customers save with a single tap at the counter.
+No app to download, no account to create, no password to remember.
+Adoption rates are three to five times higher than traditional branded loyalty apps (SCA, 2023).

 Is Regulr worth it for a single-location coffee shop?

-Absolutely.
-At $99 per month, Regulr pays for itself if it brings back just three to four lapsed customers per week.
-Most coffee shops see returns far exceeding that within the first month.
+Yes.
+At $249 per month, Regulr pays for itself if it brings back three to four lapsed customers per week.
+A lapsed daily regular brought back is worth $20 to $30 per week and $1,100 to $1,400 per year (Square Coffee Report, 2024).
+Single-location shops typically see ROI inside the first 30 days.

 Found this useful?